 Toronto Zoo Wildlife Conservancy Adopt An Animal

-By adopting a Toronto Zoo animal, your support will help to safeguard the future of species, like the Sumatran tiger, for future generations.
+By adopting a Toronto Zoo animal, your support will help to safeguard the future of species, like the Arctic wolf, for future generations.
 Help us to preserve and protect our planet, and the incredible wildlife that call it home.

 $25 Animal Advocate Adoption includes:

 - Digital Certificate (will be sent to donor's email within 2 business days)